Data / API - early access

 • Original signal direction recorded at emission

-• Market closure outcome recorded after resolution
+• Market outcome attached after resolution

-• Unresolved markets stay flagged until they close
+• Unresolved markets stay flagged until close

 Schema preview